 Keri Jo attended Michigan State University, where she received a Bachelor’s (1996) and Master’s (1998) degree in speech-language pathology.
 She speaks some Spanish and some sign language.
 She came to Arkansas with her new husband who was assigned to the Little Rock AFB.
 She has completed multiple trainings and certifications in the area of pediatric feeding and swallowing disorders and has specialized training for working with children with autism spectrum disorders.
 In her personal time, she loves to travel.
 She spent the five years prior to working at KULA exploring Europe and Asia while living in Japan and Germany and working with military families.
 She loves to be active and enjoy the outdoors.
 She is passionate about running, training for triathlons and spendng time with family and friends.

 Keri Jo has been trained in the Picture Exchange Communication System (PECS), which allows children with little or no communication abilities a means pf communicating non-verbally.
+She has been trained in Language Acquisition through Motor Planning (LAMP).
 She is a certified Sign, Say and Play instructor, certified therapeutic listening provider and she is certified to provide VitalStim Therapy, a special form of neuromuscular electrical stimulation that helps habilitate and/or re-educate the throat muscles needed for swallowing.
+She has also been trained in a sensory motor approach to treating apraxia.
 She is a member of the American Speech-Language Hearing Assoication.

 Is Your Child On Track?